deqangss/pad4amd/README.md

 ## Learned Parameters

 All learned model will be saved into the current directory under `save` folder that can be redirected by settings in the file of `conf`.
-We also provides some defenses models, which can be obtained for research (please contact me via e-mail: `lideqiang@njupt.edu.cn').
+We also provides some defenses models, which can be obtained for research (please contact me via e-mail: `lideqiang@njupt.edu.cn`).
 Indeed, we do not tune our models very carefully to achieve high robustness or detection accuracy.

 ## Contacts